MED263-WI23/MED263_Intro/Step1_R_and_Rstudio_install.md

 ### Install R
 The newest version of R is: R 4.2.2 "Innocent and Trusting" released on 2022/10/31 They always have weird names...

-CRAN is your source for (almost) everything R: (https://cran.r-project.org/) Here, we want to install a binary.
+CRAN is your source for (almost) everything R: (https://cran.r-project.org/)

+For mac and windows, we want to install a binary.
 This means that we just want the compiled version that runs on our operating system (OS).
 Sometimes, we will want to download all the code that is used to write a language/package and then compile it ourselves.
+This would be called "installing from source" and is a more common approach for linux users.

 Because each OS is different, you need to download the binary which is specific to your OS:
 - Linux: (https://cran.r-project.org/bin/linux/)